-Please note: When entering values, do not use commas or dollar signs and not all years need to be filled out to calculate NPV; if only 2 years have cash flows, the calculator will only take those years into consideration.
+Please note: When entering values, do not use commas or dollar signs and not all years need to be filled out to calculate the NPV; if only 2 years have cash flows, this npv cash flow calculator will only take those years into consideration.

 Year 1 |

 Year 7 |

 Instructions for the Net Present Value Calculator (NPV):1.
 Enter the discount rate (as a whole number, this calculator does the math to change the value to decimal form).
 2. Enter "Cash-In" and "Cash-Out" in the appropriate boxes.
 3. You do not need to complete the form, only fill in the values for the years you are seeking to calculate.
 You can move from box to box using the tab key, the arrow keys, or by using the mouse.
 Clear the calculator by clicking the Reset button.

 This Net Present Value calculator may be used to find the Internal Rate of Return (IRR) by iteratively changing the Discount Rate, noting the NPV and driving NPV toward zero.
 A simple plot may help in the approach to zero.
 Note that IRR, by definition, is the discount rate where Net Present Value (NPV)=0.

 What is Net Present Value?

 Net Present Value is one of six common capital budgeting formulas used to assess the value of an investment.
 In capital budgeting the six common financials that are assessed are as follows: